No Limits, Only Possibilities

 - Holding executive leaders to account for the educational performance of the organisation and its pupils, and the performance management of staff; and

 - Overseeing the financial performance of the organisation and making sure its money is well spent.

-Details of the Members, Board of Trustees, the Articles of Association, Scheme of Delegation and Financial Accounts of the Trust can be viewed via the following link to The Galaxy Trust website:
+Details of the Members, Board of Trustees, the Articles of Association, Scheme of Delegation and Financial Accounts of the Trust can be viewed via the following link to The Golden Thread Alliance website:

 Our Local Governing Body is supported by Ms S Steven, The Galaxy Trust Governance Professional who we are delighted to announce was the winner of the "Outstanding Clerk to a Governing Board" award at the 2021 National Governance Association Awards.

 Adam Browne (Vice-Chair, Community Governor)